gnolang/gno/docs/how-to-guides/effective-gno.md

 ### Design Your Realm as a Public API

-In Go, packages are often treated as part of your Demilitarized Zone (DMZ), with the firewall drawn between your program and the rest of the world.
-This means you secure the API itself, potentially with authentication middlewares.
+In Go, all your packages, including your dependencies, are typically treated as part of your safe zone, similar to a secure perimeter.
+The boundary is drawn between your program and the rest of the world, which means you secure the API itself, potentially with authentication middlewares.

+However, in Gno, your package is the public API.
+It's exposed to the outside world and can be accessed by other realms.
+Therefore, it's crucial to design your realm with the same level of care and security considerations as you would a public API.

-In Gno, your package is the public API.
-One approach is to simulate your DMZ by having private functions for the logic and then write your API layer by adding some front-facing API with authentication.
+One approach is to simulate a secure perimeter within your realm by having private functions for the logic and then writing your API layer by adding some front-facing API with authentication.
+This way, you can control access to your realm's functionality and ensure that only authorized callers can execute certain operations.

 ```go
 import "std"